JhoanFranco/Pygame_exterminatorGame/README.md

 # Pygame_exterminator
 It is an exterminator game where the goal is to kill zombies.
 <br> <br>
-**About the game:** Developed in the Python language with the `pygame` module mainly.
+**About the code:** Developed in the Python language with the `pygame` module mainly.
 But also other basic ones like `Time` and `Random`.
-To run it, it is recommended (mandatory) to use `visual Studio Code` or any similar development tool and open all the files at the same time, and then run the main file (main_project.py).
+To run it, it is recommended (mandatory) to use `visual Studio Code` or any similar development tool and open all the files at the same time, and then run the main file (main.py).
 This is due to pygame's need to search for images and audios.
 <br> <br>
 **References:** The game was mainly developed following the course of the following Page https://www.programacionfacil.org/cursos/pygame/pygame_index.html
 <br> <br>